advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 People still seem to not understand what is being shown to them.

-If you have this reaction, don't give into that feeling and think that "the secret of math I'm looking is *out there*".
+If you have this reaction, don't give into that feeling and think that "the secret of math I'm looking for is *out there*".

 Really, THE SECRET of math is just right of front of you, waiting for you to make the connection.
 It is much closer and easier to learn than you think.